sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

 Validate extractions in production
 ====

-In a previous section, we tested a few PDFs manually.
-Now let's scale up and quality control the extractions by writing a few tests that run for all API extractions in a doc type.
+In a previous section, you tested a couple of PDFs manually.
+Now it's time to scale up and quality control the extractions by writing tests that run for all API extractions in a doc type.

-Use JsonLogic to validate that a few pieces of extracted information makes sense for the car insurance document:
+Use JsonLogic to validate that the extracted information makes sense for the car insurance document:

 - Test that the property damage liability premium is cheaper than the comprehensive premium:
   -  `{"<":[{"var":"property_liability_premium.value"},{"var":"comprehensive_premium.value"}]}`